umasubra/ExcelJsDocumentation/resources/tablerowcollection.md

 ### Get tablerow Collection

-Get properties of the tablerow collection.
+Get the properties of the tablerow collection.

 #### Syntax
 ```js